SygniaLabs/BackupKeyManager/README.md

 ### Create and onboard new DPAPI Backup key flow:

 1. First, you will have to use the BackupKeyManager to extract the currently used (preferred) BackupKey.
-Write Down its GUID in case you will need to revert back to it.
+Write down its GUID in case you will need to revert back to it.
 2. Use the BackupKeyManager to create and prefer a new backup key in the domain (Note to write down the generated GUID).
 3. A restart will be required to the DC as we must reload the LSASS process.
 4. Use the BackupKeyManager to validate that the certificate's GUID being served is identical to the one generated during step #1.